EnergyInnovation/eps-docs/docs/online-model-tutorial.md

 ### Help
 ![help button](/img/online-model-tutorial-ButtonHelp.png)

 The Help button opens the Energy Policy Simulator documentation in a new browser tab.
-It functions identially to the `Learn More` button on each regional EPS deployment's landing page, discussed above.
+It functions identially to the `Learn More` button on each regional EPS deployment's home page, discussed above.

 ### Account
 ![account button](/img/online-model-tutorial-ButtonAccount.png)